-- d.
+- b.
+Certified copies.
+Where the request is for a certified copy, an additional charge of one dollar may be applied to cover the additional expense and time required for certification. - c.
+Faxing and mailing charges.
+The City may also charge actual costs of long distance facsimile transmission and/or mailing, including the cost of the shipping container. - d.
+Sales tax.
+The City will not charge sales tax on copies of records. - e.
 Use of other copying services.
-The City is not required to copy records at its own facilities and may determine to use a commercial copying center for duplicating voluminous records or records in non-routine formats such as photographs, blueprints or tape recordings.
-The City will bill the requestor for the amount charged by the vendor. - e.
+The City is not required to copy records at its own facilities and may determine to use a commercial copying center.
+The City will bill the requestor for the amount charged by the vendor. - f.
 Deposit or payment by installments.
-Prior to copying records, the Public Records Officer or designee may require a deposit of up to ten percent of the estimated costs of copying the records, including customized service charges, selected by a requestor.
-The Public Records Officer may also require the payment of the remainder of the copying costs before providing all the records, or the payment of the costs of copying an installment before providing that installment. - f.
-Method of payment.
-Payment may be made by cash, check, or money order to the City of Bellevue.
+Before beginning to copy records, the Public Records Officer or designee may require a deposit of up to ten percent of the estimated costs of copying the records selected by a requestor.
+The Public Records Officer may also require the payment of the remainder of the copying costs before providing all the records, or the payment of the costs of copying an installment before providing that installment.